New product: Sync for Commerce

 The problem of building and maintaining integrations to lots of superficially similar but in practice very different platforms is a familiar one.
 It is solved by universal APIs like Codat.
 However, through our extensive work with payments and commerce platforms, we have found that a universal API alone is, for some use cases, simply not enough.

 Building accounting integrations that can turn raw, real-time sales and payments data into well-organized, context-rich entries to the general ledger is one of these use cases.
 It is a step up in both complexity and value to customers.

 The merchant needs not only to authorize a connection but also to choose how they want their accounting “sync” to be configured.
 They need to be able to account for tax rates, fees, payment methods, disputes, chargebacks, and even (a notorious bookkeeping challenge) the redemption of gift cards.
 They need to do this despite limited accountancy knowledge.

 An API to embed accounting automation

 Sync for Commerce handles all the bookkeeping logic and provides a standard, simple and comprehensive way for merchants to authorize and configure their integration.
 Accounting best practices can now be embedded in a new platform without its developers having to study accounting.

 On the Sync for Commerce roadmap for this year are additional platforms including QuickBooks Desktop, Oracle NetSuite, Sage Business Cloud and more, as well as new features such as payouts data and full state tax rate support for the United States.

-Try out Sync for Commerce in Postman or explore the API in Swagger.
+Read the documentation to find out how easy it is to embed Sync for Commerce within your platform.
 Start building with a Free test account and upgrade to a Start-up or Enterprise plan when you are ready to scale.
 Sign up and get API keys.